mert-othaw/mert-othaw/DT_EN_Phase_6_Test.md

 ## Hints

 Every phase of design thinking is important to create useful solutions!
+Don't forget switching roles "developer" and "user" after 20 minutes to stay in timebox of 45 minutes for this phase.

 ## Useful Resources for Own Searches

 - Six Phases of Design Thinking: <https://hpi.de/en/school-of-design-thinking/design-thinking/background/design-thinking-process.html>
-- What are Prototypes build from a paper and how to do it? <https://designthinking-methods.de/en/4Prototypen/papierprototyp.html>
-- What are Mock-ups and how to use it? <https://www.interaction-design.org/literature/book/the-glossary-of-human-computer-interaction/mock-ups> <https://designthinking-methods.de/en/4Prototypen/mockups.html>
+- What are User Tests and how to use it? <https://designthinking-methods.de/en/5Testen/nutzertests.html>
-- What is prototyping by role playing and how to use it? <https://designthinking-methods.de/en/4Prototypen/rollenspiel.html>
-- What ist prototype through role playing, what is it and how is it used? <https://www.designkit.org/methods/role-play> <https://blog.mjvinnovation.com/design-thinking-2/design-thinking-tool-prototyping-through-role-playing>
-- How to prototype by storytelling?
-Example: <https://www.youtube.com/watch?v=jmn3XCDvVDE&t=0s>
-- What are Storyboards and how to use it for prototyping? <https://designthinking-methods.de/en/4Prototypen/storyboard.html>
-- What is an MVP? <https://www.productplan.com/glossary/minimum-viable-product/> <https://www.interaction-design.org/literature/topics/minimum-viable-product> <https://www.eleken.co/blog-posts/design-thinking-minimum-viable-product>